technotherion/OpenCollar/src/cuffs/README.md

 =============

-[Build an Attachment that Supports Chains]
+[Build an Attachment that Supports Chained Anchor Points]
 ======
+For the sake of consistency, the term cuff here refers to any addon -- a cuff is an addon but an addon is not always a cuff.

 - Create a visual representation of your Object.
 - This could be either a Mesh or a Prim build (Rigged mesh is not supported).